 What is classified as 12 months imprisonment or more?

-“Imprisonment” under the Migration Act 1958 is defined as “any form of punitive detention in a facility or institution”.
+Under the Migration Act 1958, “imprisonment” is defined as “any form of punitive detention in a facility or institution.”
 This broad definition, therefore, includes youth detention and custodial supervision orders.

-As the Migration Act ignores whether sentences are served concurrently or cumulatively under section 501(7A), instead of the total effective sentence (which is the actual time in prison), the whole of each term is totalled for the purpose of calculating whether an offender has been sentenced to imprisonment for 12 months or more.
+Section 501(7A) of the Migration Act disregards whether sentences are served concurrently or cumulatively.
+Instead of calculating the total effective sentence (the actual time spent in prison), the entire length of each term is added together to determine whether an offender has been sentenced to 12 months or more of imprisonment.

 A non-citizen facing charges for multiple low-level offences that add up to 12 months of imprisonment could face automatic visa cancellation.
 It is, therefore, very important that a lawyer considers the total term of imprisonment if a non-citizen is charged with multiple low-level offences.
 When pleading guilty to multiple offences in the Magistrates’ Court, an experienced lawyer can make submissions to avoid automatic visa cancellation.